 On April 28th the international exhibition “Borders” opens in Steam Condenser Hall of the Energy and Technology Museum.
 It was first held in 2022, and has so far been shown in Poland and Germany.
 The works of five Lithuanian artists – Irmantas Dichavičius, Jonas Vaitiekūnas, Toma Šlimaitė, Ugnė Žilytė and Asta Vasiliauskaitė – are exhibited.
-In April, the exhibition comes to Vilnius.
+The exhibition is extended until July 13th.

 Exhibition curator Piotr Spek: